amit-1k/git_demo/README.md

 # git_demo
-This  is git demo for learning purpose
+This  is git demo for learning purpose.